mirekez/pnr_tests/README.md

 Each topology is build from Nodes, each Node is logic combinational function (no registers inside it yet).

 One array of data is collected from random inputs, passes all pipeline, and goes to random output pins.
+Each step has own random data size giving work to MUX/DEMUX Nodes.

 Small random number of data bits considered as control and connected to logic function control pins and to pins which control the flow.